 Refreshing Data Connections manually

-It is important to note that there’s a big difference between the two.
+It is important to note a big difference between the two.
 We use Refresh when we only want to refresh the data of the given Worksheet.
 For example, a specific database table.
-When we use the Refresh all button, then every table structure and all the Worksheets are being refreshed.
+When we use the Refresh all button, every table structure and all the Worksheets are being refreshed.

 Using auto-refresh control to Scheduled Data Import